Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Our solution to address the previous issues

 There is a security gap to fill before TEE and TUI will be fully avalaible on a large majority of mobile.
-We use One Time (not one time program) and Reusable Garbled circuits to ensure private computation and visual cryptography to help on the UI issues, an alternative that will be complementary down the road to mitigate potential future security flaws in TEE and TUI.
+We use One Time and Reusable Garbled circuits to ensure private computation and visual cryptography to help on the UI security issues, an alternative that will be complementary down the road to mitigate potential future security flaws in TEE and TUI.

 Interstellar is a novel type of non-custodial **frictionless** decentralized wallet with **hardware security level**, designed to support blockchain and DeFi **mass market adoption**.